Prajwal01406/Risk-Simulation-using-Heston-Model/README.md

 - Block no - 2 ( Start date and the end date ): it takes the start date and the end date of the prices which you want to extract, change it according to your liking.

 - Block no - 3 ( Ticker symbols and weights ): Provide the ticker symbols of the stocks and the weightage of the same in the corresponding position of the weights array.
 Make sure you do it right so that you don't run into errors or get some different answers.
-If you only want to simulate the prices of a single security then provide it's ticker symbol and give it a weightage of **1***.
+If you only want to simulate the prices of a single security then provide it's ticker symbol and give it a weightage of **1**.
 Don't forget to add **.NS** (for NSE ) and **.BO** ( for BSE ).

-- Block no - 14 ( The portfolio value ): Change the value of the **S0** variable to whatever your portfolio is values at the time or any other amount which you prefer.
+- Block no - 14 ( The portfolio value ): Change the value of the **S0** variable to whatever your portfolio is valued at the time or any other amount which you prefer.

 ## Conclusion

-In this project, we used the Heston Model to study how our portfolio might behave in the future.
+In this project, I used the Heston Model to study how a portfolio might behave in the future.
 Unlike basic models, Heston model allows volatility to change over time and move back toward an average level, which makes it closer to real markets.
-By running Monte Carlo simulations and carefully setting the parameters, we could handle issues like negative variances and get more realistic results.
+By running Monte Carlo simulations and carefully setting the parameters, issues like negative variances can be handled and get more realistic results.
 This makes the Heston Model a reliable choice for risk analysis and portfolio forecasting.